5T33Z0/OC-Little-Translated/09_Board-ID_VMM-Spoof /README.md

 ## Testing the Patches

-I tested the patches on my Lenovo T530 Notebook, which uses an Ivy Bridge CPU with `MacBookPro10,1` SMBIOS, which is officialy not compatible with macOS Monterey.
+I tested these patches on my Lenovo T530 Notebook, using an Ivy Bridge CPU with `MacBookPro10,1` SMBIOS, which is officialy not compatible with macOS Monterey.
 After rebooting, the system started without using `-no_compat_check` boot-arg, as you can see here:

 ![Proof01](https://user-images.githubusercontent.com/76865553/139529766-87daac84-126e-4dfc-ac1d-37e4730e0bbf.png)